3 Things I Wish I'd Known Before My "For Sale by Owner"

 Unfortunately, we can’t press the easy button (or the “enter” button in this case) on the appraisal process by simply googling our address to find its value.
 While online algorithms known as Automated Valuation Models (AVM) can help provide an estimate of our home’s value, they have a self-reported margin of error of 20 percent!
 If you price your home at $200,000 because your online search suggested that was your home’s current value but your actual home value is only $160,000, you may find that your house sits on the market for well beyond the busy PCS moving season.

-The major problem with AVM’s is that they only take raw data into consideration.
-They lack up-to-date market information and are over reliant on square footage in their valuations.
-They also don’t consider the updates and investment you have made in your property.
-You can read more about AVM’s in our article How Do I Estimate My Home’s Value.
+The major problem with AVMs is that they only take raw data into consideration.
+They lack up-to-date market information and are over-reliant on square footage in their valuations.
+They also don’t consider the updates and investments you have made in your property.
+You can read more about AVMs in our article How Do I Estimate My Home’s Value?
 Spend just a few hundred dollars to have an appraiser evaluate your home; as a bonus, you’ll know whether your home will qualify for FHA and VA loans before you accept any buyer’s offer!

-Have you completed a FSBO?
+Have you completed an FSBO?
 What do you wish you’d known?